Seed security

-A woman's hands displaying cowpea seeds in Senegal, photographed by Océane Cobelli in 2020.

 A woman's hands displaying cowpea seeds in Burkina Faso, photographed by Morgane Leclercq in 2019.

-Seed security refers to a situation in which farmers have sustainable access, at the time of planting, to a sufficient quantity of high-quality seeds that are suited to their preferences.
+Seed security is a domain of food security that refers to a situation in which farmers have sustainable access, at the time of planting, to a sufficient quantity of high-quality seeds that are suited to their preferences.
 Households that are seed secure know that they will have the seed or planting material needed to cultivate their fields.
 This includes their ability to respond to potential disruptions such as droughts and floods, supply chain disturbances, economic instability, or war.

 According to the definition established by the Food and Agriculture Organization of the United Nations (FAO), seed security exists when "men and women within the household have sufficient access to adequate quantities of good quality seed and planting materials of preferred crop varieties at all times in both good and bad cropping seasons."
 The four key parameters of seed security are availability, accessibility, quality and suitability.

+Louise Sperling, research director of SeedSystem LLC, offers another definition of being seed secure: “Farm families are ‘seed secure’ when they have access to seed of adequate quantity, of acceptable quality, and in time for planting… So fostering seed security contributes to food and livelihood security more generally.”

+Seed security depends of the success of local farmers and indigenous peoples being able to support crop biodiversity, which begins with seed availability.
+Emergency seed — seed resources for survival or self-sufficiency, contributes to the definition of seed security — where support and access is available during emergencies of natural causes or otherwise.